ciel-lang/CIEL/docs/scripting.md

 Call built-in scripts with `--script <scriptname>` or `-s`.

-Call `ciel --scripts` to list the available scripts.
+Call `ciel --scripts` to list the available ones.

 Those are for demo purposes and are subject to evolve.
 Ideas and contributions welcome.